tewhey-lab/MPRAduo/README.md

       * dataCond : Condition matrix for data, built as described above
       * filePrefix : Identifier for the overall dataset
       * subsetList : OPTIONAL List of specific oligos to compare, if blank all oligos considered.
+  * `duol2fcDensity` - Plots the log2FoldChange density for each enhancer provided in one plot (currently limited to 5 enhancers) with a subset of oligos, subsetted by a part of the oligo name
+    * INPUTS:
+      * dds_list : Output of `duoSeq`
+      * dataCond : Condition matrix for data, built as described above
+      * enhList : List of enhancers used in the project
+      * negIndc : String indicating the subset of oligos to pull, the string should be present in the oligo names
+      * filterList : List of oligos to take for reference subset.